EU funding possibilities in the energy sector

 Part of the Cohesion Fund is used to implement the energy union strategy with the help of the Energy and Managing Authorities Network (EMA).

 The Connecting Europe Facility (CEF) is the EU's funding instrument for boosting energy, transport, and digital infrastructure.

 In 2018, the CEF was renewed for 2021-2027 with a budget of €42.3 billion to support investments in the infrastructure networks for energy (€8.7 billion), transport (€30.6 billion) and digital (€3 billion).
 This represents a 47% increase compared to 2014-2020, see “EU Budget for the future” CEF factsheet for further information.

 Every two years the European Commission draws up a list of EU projects of common interest (PCIs) which may apply for CEF funding.

 The Recovery and Resilience Facility (RRF) is the key instrument at the heart of NextGenerationEU, the EU's plan for emerging stronger from the COVID-19 pandemic.
 It is structured around 6 pillars: green transition; digital transformation; economic cohesion, productivity and competitiveness; social and territorial cohesion; health, economic, social and institutional resilience; policies for the next generation.
 The RRF will help the EU achieve its target of climate neutrality by 2050.

 Horizon 2020 and Horizon Europe

-The Innovation and networks executive agency (INEA) is running parts of Horizon 2020 in the areas of transport and energy.
-EASME - the executive agency for SMEs - is providing support through Horizon 2020 for innovation of energy efficient technologies and solutions for buildings, heating and cooling and more.
+The European Climate, Infrastructure and Environment Executive Agency (CINEA) is running parts of Horizon 2020 and Horizon Europe in the areas of transport and energy, as well as innovation of energy efficient technologies and solutions for buildings, heating and cooling and more.